 The adversary must have working knowledge of some if not all of the components involved in the IDE system as well as the infrastructure.

 Intelligence about the manufacturer's operating environment and infrastructure.

 Ability to develop, deploy, and maintain a stealth malicious backdoor program remotely in what is essentially a hostile environment.

 Development skills to construct malicious attachments that can be used to exploit vulnerabilities in typical desktop applications or system configurations.
 The malicious attachments should be crafted well enough to bypass typical defensive systems (IDS, anti-virus, etc)

-The attacker, knowing the manufacturer runs email on a system adjacent to the hardware development systems used for hardware and/or firmware design, sends a phishing email with a malicious attachment to the manufacturer.
-When viewed, the malicious attachment installs a backdoor that allows the attacker to remotely compromise the adjacent hardware development system from the manufacturer's workstation.
-The attacker is then able to exfiltrate and alter sensitive data on the hardware system, allowing for future compromise once the developed system is deployed at the victim location.
+The adversary, knowing the manufacturer runs email on a system adjacent to the hardware development systems used for hardware and/or firmware design, sends a phishing email with a malicious attachment to the manufacturer.
+When viewed, the malicious attachment installs a backdoor that allows the adversary to remotely compromise the adjacent hardware development system from the manufacturer's workstation.
+The adversary is then able to exfiltrate and alter sensitive data on the hardware system, allowing for future compromise once the developed system is deployed at the victim location.